 Medieval Norfolk was rich.
-Money speaks, and in this case it spoke “religion.”
+Money speaks, and in this case it spoke 'religion'.
 Thus wealth translated itself into religious foundations and splendid churches.
-Norwich, with its Cathedral, was the central focus of the economic, religious, political and social life of the county.
-It also became the centre of great artistic activity from the end of the twelfth century though to the Reformation.
-As demand rose for the continual enlargement and enrichment of churches demands on local craftsmen grew.
+Norwich, with its cathedral, was the central focus of the economic, religious, political and social life of the county.
+It also became the home of great artistic activity from the end of the 12th century though to the Reformation.
+As churches were enlarged and enriched demands on local craftsmen grew.

-Work produced by the artisans if the Norwich “school” had the following characteristics:
+Work produced by the artisans from the Norwich School had the following characteristics:

 - An excellence of drawing and colouring coupled with a lively presentation of the subject matter.

-- Use of particular decorative motifs and stylised renditions of landscapes and floors.
-They demonstrate a long – term stylistic continuity and include:
+- Use of particular decorative motifs and stylised renditions of landscapes and floors, including

-- Ears of Barley – thus called as it resembles ears of barley lain in rows, although it probably derived from an attempt to depict the grain in wood.
-Examples can be seen in a variety of churches including Saxlingham Nethergate and Salle
+- Ears of Barley: Thus called because the design resembles ears of barley lain in rows, although it probably derived from an attempt to depict the grain in wood.
+Examples can be seen in a variety of churches including Saxlingham Nethergate and Salle.

-- Trees and flowers- often depicted in stylised form.
-Can be found at East Tuddenham in the west window and in the tracery light panels at Great Cressingham.
+- Trees and Flowers (often depicted in stylised form): These can be found at East Tuddenham in the west window and in the tracery light panels at Great Cressingham.

-- In common with wood carvers and painters, the glass painters used a border with a foliage design which resembled a holly leaf wrapped around a rod.
-It varies in size and yellow stain was often used to colour the rod, whilst the foliage and background remained white.
+- In common with wood carvers and painters, the glass painters used a border of varying size which had a foliage design resembling a holly leaf wrapped around a rod.
+Yyellow stain was often used to colour the rod, whilst the foliage and background remained white.

-- They let white glass play a large part in their colour schemes and made use of fur to give a variety to it
+- They let white glass play a large part in their colour schemes and made use of fur to give variety to it.

-On this site we will feature 15th century stained glass from across the county, including the internationally important East window in St Peter Mancroft (Norwich ) the use of the Zoom facility will enable you to see the exquisite features that characterise this period.
-It will even enable you to assess Christopher Woodforde’s theory : that Norwich’s fifteenth century craftsmen “avoided the suggestions of sweetness and sentimentality which mars some contemporary work….there is a bracing strength and vigour which well accords with the Norfolk climate and character” (p170).
-That said it is also important to see the glass in situ …..but don’t forget your binoculars.
+On this site we feature 15th-century stained glass from across the county, including the internationally important east window in St Peter Mancroft (Norwich ).
+The 'Zoom' facility enables the exquisite features that characterise this period to be seen enabling all to assess Christopher Woodforde’s theory that Norwich’s 15th-century craftsmen: 'Avoided the suggestions of sweetness and sentimentality which mars some contemporary work...there is a bracing strength and vigour which well accords with the Norfolk climate and character' (p170).
+That said it is also important to see the glass in situ...but don’t forget your binoculars.

-For further information refer to Christopher Woodfordes’: “ Norwich 15th Century School of Glass Painting” and David King’s “The Medieval Stained Glass of St Peter Mancroft” see Bibliography for full details.
+For further information refer to Christopher Woodfordes’: ' Norwich 15th Century School of Glass Painting' and David King’s 'The Medieval Stained Glass of St Peter Mancroft'.
+See the Bibliography for full details.